nesthivep/manus/README.md

 If you want to use the Firecrawl web scraping tool, you'll need to set up your Firecrawl API key:

 1. Get your API key from [Firecrawl](https://firecrawl.dev)
-2. Add it to your environment variables:
+2. Add it to your environment variables/config.toml

 ```bash
 export FIRECRAWL_API_KEY="fc-YOUR_API_KEY"